 Please find below Avian Influenza Guidance.

 Biosecurity procedures will be followed by Kent Poultry Club.
 Participants are asked to read through the biosecurity.

-Declaration forms are mandatory for all shows.
-The completed form must be hand in before your birds are inspected before you enter the hall.
+The completed form must be hand in as your birds are inspected before you enter the hall.
 Even if you are only entering egg these also require a Declaration Form.
 There are two forms below, one for Avian influenza and one for Avian Influzena and Newcastle Disease.
 Either of these will be accepted.
 They are blank and can be used at any shows.

 Outbreak of Newcastle disease in Belgium.
 The level of risk of the disease has been increased from low to medium.
 All poultry owners are urged to increase biosecurity and be aware of signs of the disease.
 Report any signs of the disease immediately to your private vet or APHA.
 The links at the bottom of this page can provide you with guidance and any symptoms to watch out for.